SuzanneNL/star-trail-photography/README.md

 ## FEATURES
 ### Existing features
-- **Sign up, login and logout functionality** - Signing up is very simple.
+- **Sign Up, Change Password and Delete Account functionality** - Signing up is very simple.
 Only two fields have to be filled in: username and password.
 The username and password have to meet certain requirements such as a minimum and maximum length and the use of certain characters.
 Before adding this new account to the database, the signup function checks if the name already exists in the database.
 If not, a user is registered successfully with a hashed password and logged in.
 He can change his password at any time.
+A user can delete his account as well.
+He is then logged out and directed to the Sign Up page.
+The user's account is deleted from the database.
-After logging in, a user can log out by clicking on Log Out in the navigation bar and the session cookie is deleted.
-He is then directed to the log in page.
+- **Login and Logout Functionality** - After logging in with the information that was provided when signing up, the user is directed to his profile page.
+A user can log out by clicking on Log Out in the navigation bar.
+The session cookie is then deleted and the user is directed to the log in page.
 - **Complete CRUD functionality for the gallery** - Users can view and search images in the gallery.
 Registered users can upload an image with details; this is then displayed in the gallery and on the profile page.
 Buttons for editing/deleting appear under the images he owns.
 He can change these images/details through a form that displays the current information.
 While adding or editing, he can always cancel and be directed back to the gallery/profile page.
 Also he can decide to delete an image as a whole, by clicking on the bin button.
 A modal pops up to warn the user he is about to delete his image.
 He can then confirm or cancel.
 - **Responsive Materialize navigation bar** - The links in the navigation bar vary, based on whether a user is logged in or not.
 As a guest user, one sees Home, Gallery, Log In and Sign Up.
 Once signed up or logged in, Sign Up and Log In disappear.
 Instead, a user sees Profile and Log Out.
 - **Instructions on star trail photography** - Instructions are present in the form of an article on the homepage.
 - **Materialize scrollspy** - On the right side of the article, users see a scrollspy that can direct them to relevant paragraphs.
 The scrollspy is not visible on small screens.
 - **Gallery with images and a search bar** - All users can search the gallery (search covers the fields title, user and description).
 The gallery is filled with images uploaded by registered users.
-- **Profile page** - This shows the user his username, a button for editing his password and the images that he has uploaded with buttons for deleting and editing the images.
+- **Profile page** - This shows the user his username, a button for editing his password, a button for deleting his profile and the images that he has uploaded with buttons for deleting and editing the images.
 - **Materialize forms** - These forms are used for signing up, logging in, updating a password, adding an image and editing an image.
 The forms give feedback to the user.
 It can remind a user that a field is left empty or filled out incorrectly with a message and a red color, based on the requirements in the code.
 Green means the field has been filled out correctly.
 The forms also don't let a user use more characters than allowed, typing is disabled in that case.
 - **Materialize datepicker** - In the forms for adding and editing an image, a datepicker appears when a user goes to the date field.
 A user can only select today and past dates (it goes back ten years).
 - **Flash messages** - Flash messages give feedback to the user about his activity and appear right under the banner image after actions such as signing up, logging in or adding an image.
 Green flash messages mean the action was successful, red messages mean the action was unsuccessful.
 Flash messages will stay on the page until a user refreshes it or goes to a different page.